 Many public policy issues pertain to more than one level of government.
 The League is organized to allow flexibility in implementing its positions at the appropriate government level.
-For example, national issues - which the League addresses - may require action on the state and/or local level as well as in the nation's capitol.
+For example, national issues may require action on the state and/or local level as well as in the nation's capitol.

 League Positions are a result of research, study, and the evaluation process.
 Usually a state committee of local League members is formed which researches the study subject.
 It formulates the consensus questions.
 It provides the local Leagues with a Study Guide which includes resource materials and the consensus questions.